 - Change the data value to 2.
 Once you create the key, restart your computer.

 Note: some third party network apps can cause VPN error 809, like SmartByte, so disabling it can also fix the problem and let your VPN connect again.

-In case you want a VPN tool that works like a charm, We recommend you Cyberghost.
-Install now Cyberghost VPN (77% off) and secure yourself.
+Note: In case you want a VPN tool that works like a charm, We recommend you Cyberghost.
+Install now Cyberghost VPN (currently discounted) and secure yourself.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.